 VibeKit Remote Agent — Drive Your Laptop's Claude Code from iPhone

 A small Node CLI you install on your laptop.
-It links to your VibeKit account, listens for tasks from your iPhone or Telegram, and runs Claude Code locally against your real codebase.
+It links to your VibeKit account, listens for tasks from your iPhone, and runs Claude Code locally against your real codebase.
 Same agent loop, same model quality — your phone is just the input device.

 Install + link